Opioid Addiction

 Heroin Usage in US History

-Heroin is a potent opioid drug that is concocted from morphine, which is a natural substance that was the predominant ingredient in the troublesome drug opium which has similarly created addiction problem throughout societies in the past.
+Heroin is a potent opioid drug that is concocted from morphine, which is a natural substance that was the predominant ingredient in the troublesome drug opium, which has similarly created an addiction problem throughout societies in the past.

-For example, in the bloody Civil War in America, many soldiers were ravaged with opium addiction as a means to treat the terrible pain the endured throughout the war and after.
-There was little to no useful medical intervention back then, so wounds festered and became infected, other medical issues cropped up.
+For example, in the bloody Civil War in America, many soldiers were ravaged with opium addiction as a means to treat the terrible pain they endured throughout the war and after.
+There was little to no helpful medical intervention back then, so wounds festered and became infected, and other medical issues cropped up.
 This only fuelled the addiction to opium as a reprieve from the pain of wounds incurred during war.

 Heroin Usage as a Product of Prescription Opioid Use